 Deep vs. Shallow Dutch Ovens

-Our list of Dutch Oven Camp Cooking Tips would not be complete without mentioning that different types of cooking require different types of equipment.
+Our list of Dutch oven tips would not be complete without mentioning that different types of cooking require different types of equipment.

 Are you cooking or baking?